usmanmehmood-12/to-do/README.md

 * **App Backend**
 1)  Create a backend to do application using ***Node.js***, ***TypeScript*** , ***PostgreSQL database*** and ***Docker***.
 2)  The PostgreSQL database is hosted inside a Docker container for an isolated, portable, and consistent environment.
-2)  Ensure that the web application communicates effectively with the chosen frontend technology (React.js).
+3)  Ensure that the backend REST APIs communicates effectively with the chosen frontend technology (React.js).
+4)  Structured architecture (guards, modules, controllers, services, entities)
+5)  Security considerations (input validation, cascading deletes)
+6)  One-to-many relationship between User and Task
+7)  Basic tests for controller and service

 * **User Authentication**
 1) Secure backend user signup and login functionality with ***JWT***.